esmero/archipelago-deployment/docs/ubuntu.md

-# Installing Archipelago on Ubuntu 18.04 or 20.04
+# Installing Archipelago Drupal 9 on Ubuntu 18.04 or 20.04

 ## About running terminal commands